eugenetan01/kong-tcp-custom-plugin/readme.md

 ![](/img/enable-tcpcounter.png)
 ![](/img/plugin-conf.png)

-# Measure
+# Measurement
-__2. Go to client folder and run main.py again to test the functionality of the plugin__
+__1. Go to client folder and run main.py again to test the functionality of the plugin__
 - The tcp-transform plugin will do 2 things:

   1. Transform the message and add the string "I am a test app" to send to upstream TCP server